OmarEli92/Restaurant/README.md

 # 🍽️ Restaurant API 🌟
 Web API for restaurant order management.
-This API provides functionalities for user creation, authentication, order creation, and order history retrieval that can be downloaded.
+This API provides functionalities for user creation, authentication, order creation, and order history retrieval.
-A dump of the db is available inside the main folder of this repository, the chosen db is SQLServer.
+A dump of the db is available inside the Infrastructure assembly of this repository, the chosen db is SQLServer.
 ## 💡 Usage
- Every endpoint can be tested through swagger at the URL: https://localhost:7067/swagger/index.html
+ Every endpoint can be tested through Swagger at the URL: https://localhost:7067/swagger/index.html
  or through a simple web UI at the URL http://localhost:5500/index.html

- ## Login Credentials:
+ ### Login Credentials:
 ``` json
 {
   "email": "admin@gmail.com",